 A Visit to Laredo, TX Was My Introduction to a Women’s Prison Ministry in Mexico

-I am here in Laredo visiting my parents who are the pastors for New Vision Community Church (NVCC).
-A few of the women at the church are involved in a women’s prison ministry in Nuevo Laredo, a town in Mexico right across the border from Laredo, TX.
-They go there every Saturday morning to share the gospel and to comfort and bring a little joy to a dark and somber place.
+My girls and I are here in Laredo visiting my parents who are the pastors for New Vision Community Church (NVCC) (You can read about the amazing ministries of this little church in How a Small Church Can Make a Difference).
+Two ladies from their church are involved in a women’s prison ministry in Nuevo Laredo, a Mexican town right across the border from Laredo, TX.
+Every Saturday morning they share the gospel with the female inmates and bring comfort and a little joy to a dark and somber place.
 I am currently not able to cross the border (didn’t bring my passport), but my girls and I were still able to take part in this very important prison ministry.

-My father asked me if I would help respond to letters some of these women had written.
+My father, the head pastor, approached me and asked if I would help respond to letters some of the inmates had written.
 I volunteered to do six and in my typical father fashion, he gave me eleven.
 As I opened each letter and peeked into each woman’s soul, my heart ached for them.
 These were all women that had come to accept Jesus Christ in prison.
 They had experienced liberty in repenting, but they were still bound by their circumstances.
 They will have to finish their time served before they could be free from their jail cell.

 The letters and cards were done and we turned them in.
 A few days later, the woman in charge of the prison ministry thanked me and told me what an amazing blessing it had been to the women.
 They were overjoyed to have received letters and were able to take them back to their cells.
 I have to admit that I felt a little guilty that I first saw this important task as just another chore, but I am glad that I followed through with it.
 I do hope and pray that with God’s help, I was able to write the words that would help them in their spiritual journey.